apache/druid/docs/ingestion/kinesis-ingestion.md

 ### `ioConfig`

-The `ioConfig` influences how data is read from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.
+The `ioConfig` influences how data is read from a source system, such as Amazon Kinesis, Amazon S3, a mounted filesystem, or any other supported source system.

-The following table outlines the `ioConfig` configuration properties specific to Amazon Kinesis.
+The following table outlines the `ioConfig` configuration properties specific to Kinesis.

 For configuration properties shared across all supervisor-led ingestion, refer to the [supervisor `ioConfig`](supervisor.md#ioconfig).